julianwsavini/julianwsavini.github.io/README.md

 ## Machine Learning - [News Classifier](https://github.com/julianwsavini/news_classification)
 Although this project was completed during only my second year of programming, I stretched my skillset and decided to use use Natural Language Processing and Machine Learning to determine if a news article contains false information.

 This was a group project, and I was responsible for constructing the machine learning models.
-Since other group members did not have Python experience, we wanted for each member to play to their strengths.
+Other group members did not have Python experience, and we wanted for each member to play to their strengths.
 Therefore, as others did research and created the project proposals, posters, and slides, I was excited to handle machine learning tasks.
 I utilized K-Nearest Neighbors, Gaussian NB, and Random Forest models to train my data, with the best model achieving 89.2% accuracy.

 ### Skills I developed:
 - Natural Language Processing Data Cleaning Methods (Count and Term Frequency-Inverse Document Frequency Vectorizers)